Data-Efficient and Robust Trajectory Generation through Pathlet Dictionary Learning: Methodology

 \subsection{Training Procedure}

-To solve the aforementioned optimization problem, we have designed a two-step algorithm.
+To solve the aforementioned problem, we have designed an end-to-end alteranting optimization algorithm.
 Since neural networks require differentiable operations for gradient-based optimization, we first relax the integer optimization constraints to interval constraints $[0,1]$, then obtain a decimal solution using projected gradient descent, and finally convert it into a binary solution through probabilistic rounding method.
+The detailed procedures are provided in Algorithm 1 in the Appendix B.